Promoting British values at our school

 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-The pupils review our Behaviour Policy and Anti-Bullying Policy on an annual basis and this year Year 6 pupils added ‘It is cool to be kind’ to our policies.
+The pupils review our Behaviour Policy and Anti-Bullying Policy on an annual basis and this year Year 6 2021-2022 added pupils added ‘One kind gesture, one kind word, one kind everything.
+Inspire others to follow your lead, one kind word is all you need’ to our policies.
 Visits from authorities such as the Police and Fire Service help reinforce messages.

 Respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 School Ambassadors made a film about respect in our school for a cluster ambassador project.
 Children in our school respect difference.
 They show respect for the views and ideas of others - Debating team Harrogate Borough Council and Northallerton.